isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 Why does that matter?
 Well, the array was actually a blend of two different technologies.
 This `paper <https://www.ncbi.nlm.nih.gov/pubmed/22126295>`_ shows that the performance of the two probes is very different, and that type II probes appear to be less useful than the type I probes.
-Unfortunate, considering how many more type II probe exist compared to type I.

 Now, let's suppose we are interested in a particular pathway, and we'd like to know the distribution of probe types across the pathway genes.
 Using our previous